Royal Australian Army Ordnance Corps: Colours

 The colours of the Ordnance Corps are scarlet, in reference to their link with the combat Corps, and royal blue.
+Scarlet and royal blue were also the colours of the UK Board of Ordnance, which had responsibility for the provision of logistics, engineering and artillery capability until their transfer to Army in the mid-nineteenth century.
 Unit colour patches consist of a large scarlet square on a dark blue background, with a dark blue geometric shape in the middle.

 Motto

-In 1928 the British War Office in London gave approval for the then AAOC to adopt the same motto as the British RAOC taken from the Ancient Board of Ordnance being the Latin phrase SUA TELA TONANT!
-(Normally translated to as 'To the warrior his arms').
+In 1928 the British War Office in London gave approval for the then AAOC to adopt the same motto as the British RAOC taken from the Ancient Board of Ordnance being the Latin phrase SUA TELA TONANTI (Normally translated to as 'To the warrior his arms').

 Sovereign's Banner

-The RAAOC Colonel-in-Chief, Her Majesty The Queen bestowed a Sovereign's Banner on the RAAOC.
+The RAAOC Colonel-in-Chief Queen Elizabeth II bestowed a Sovereign's Banner on the RAAOC.
 The Governor General of Australia Sir Zelman Cowen presented this banner to RAAOC at a parade held at Bandiana on 4 December 1981.

 Corps Badge

 The RAAOC badge design was developed from the badge of the now disbanded British RAOC and consists of four elements: the Crown, Garter, Riband and Shield.
-The shield depicts three field cannons and three cannonballs and forms part of the Coat of Arms granted to the Board of Ordnance in 1823.
+The shield depicts three field cannons and three cannonballs and forms part of the coat of arms granted to the Board of Ordnance in 1823.

 The motto of the Order of the Garter 'Honi soit qui mal y pense' is inscribed on the Garter.
-The motto can be translated from middle French as either 'Evil to he who evil thinks' or similarly 'shame upon him who evil thinks'.

 Training

 RAAOC training and Corps HQ is based at Army Logistic Training Centre (ALTC) at Bandiana in rural Victoria.
-The length of training for soldiers of the Ordnance Corps varies between 5 weeks for an administrative clerk, to the 18 Month Ammunition Technical Officer course.
+The length of training for soldiers of the Ordnance Corps varies between five weeks for an administrative clerk, to the 18 Month Ammunition Technical Officer course.
 To train as an ammunition technician, a member must have a minimum of three years service and have achieved the rank of corporal.